alaminsobuj/vimeoVideoUploadApiCI/contributing.md

 Please note that this library requires at least PHP 7.1 installed.
 If you are on PHP 5.6, or PHP 7.0, please use install the package with the following:

-composer require vimeo/vimeo-api ^2.0
+# composer require vimeo/vimeo-api

 2 .Use the library $lib = new \Vimeo\Vimeo($client_id, $client_secret)

-##Unauthenticated
+#Unauthenticated
 Unauthenticated API requests must generate an access token.
 You should not generate a new access token for each request.
 Instead, request an access token once and use it forever.
-// `scope` is an array of permissions your token needs to access.
+# `scope` is an array of permissions your token needs to access.
-// You can read more at https://developer.vimeo.com/api/authentication#supported-scopes
+# You can read more at https://developer.vimeo.com/api/authentication#supported-scopes
 $token = $lib->clientCredentials(scope);

-// usable access token
+#usable access token
 var_dump($token['body']['access_token']);

-// accepted scopes
+# accepted scopes
 var_dump($token['body']['scope']);

-// use the token
+# use the token
 $lib->setToken($token['body']['access_token']);

 #Authenticated